Analysis

 The Bottom Line

-At the individual level, the cost might be a few hundred dollars per year.
-Over decades, it compounds into tens of thousands of dollars in lost growth.
-And the fix is remarkably simple: figure out what you actually need in checking, and move the rest somewhere it can earn a meaningful return.
+At the household level the cost might be a few hundred dollars a year; over decades it compounds into tens of thousands in lost growth.
+The fix is simple: figure out what you actually need in checking, and move the rest somewhere it earns a return.
+The barrier isn't complexity — it's visibility.
+Most people don't know what they can safely move, so they do nothing, and inaction has a cost even when you never see it.

 This article is for informational purposes and reflects one approach to analyzing household cash management.
 It is not financial advice.
 Interest rates, personal circumstances, and financial needs vary.
 When in doubt, consult a financial professional.